 Come out and join us for dinner before the monthly club meetings and indulge in some great food and great

 Our club's regular monthly meeting is held on the last Tuesday of each month

-(except December) beginning at 7:30pm, at St. Giles Evangelical Presbyterian Church,
+(except December) beginning at 7:00pm, at St. Giles Evangelical Presbyterian Church,

 2027 Emerywood Avenue, Charlotte NC.
 All visitors are Welcome.

 Club meeting's are where we can all come together to see old friends, make new friends,

 meet the person that goes with the voice and the callsign, find someone to help with a

 radio problem, learn other's experience with a piece of gear, or just plain yak with

 someone.
 We tell war stories, encourage new Hams, encourage old Hams, divulge our

 secret techniques of operating or fixing, discuss current Ham radio events, promote

 upcoming public service events or remember those we have done.
 For most meetings,

 we try to enlist an interesting presentation of a program topic about something in

 the communications world.
 We have had some very interesting topics presented.

-Sometimes we explain what's required and how to
+Sometimes we explain what's required and how to accomplish the best hamfest in the

-fleas at a club auction, and when December comes, we get all gussied up for our annual Holiday party.
+comes, we get all gussied up for our annual Holiday party.

 It's important to come to club meetings because that's where everything comes